casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/dotnet-app.md

 After you run this dotnet desktop application, a new window will be showed on your desktop.
 ![index](/img/howto-desktop-dotnet-app-index.png)

-If you click `Casdoor Login` botton, a login window will be showed on your desktop.
+If you click `Casdoor Login` button, a login window will be showed on your desktop.
 ![login](/img/howto-desktop-dotnet-app-login.png)

-After you login successfully, a user profile window will be showed on your desktop, it dispaly your user name.
+After you login successfully, a user profile window will be showed on your desktop.
+It displays your user name.
 ![user profile](/img/howto-desktop-dotnet-app-userprofile.png)

 You can preview the whole process by the gif image below.